Technical Instructor Jobs in USA with Visa Sponsorship

 How does USCIS view Technical Instructor petitions compared to other H-1B roles?

-USCIS issues Requests for Evidence on instructor and educator H-1B petitions at a higher rate than for software engineering or finance roles, because the specialty occupation requirement is harder to establish.
+USCIS issues Requests for Evidence on instructor and educator H-1B visa petitions at a higher rate than for software engineering or finance roles, because the specialty occupation requirement is harder to establish.
 A well-documented petition showing the specific technical subject matter, the degree field required, and why generalist candidates cannot perform the role is essential.
 Working with an experienced immigration attorney on the support letter significantly improves approval odds.

 Can I switch employers mid-H-1B as a Technical Instructor?